Codearella/solrcoresearch/README.md

 How many replicas per shard would you like to create?
 [2]
 ~~~~
 9. Press **enter** to accept the default (2 replicas per shard).
-10. Wait for the setup to complete.
+10. :coffee: Wait for the setup to complete.
 11. When complete, open http://localhost:8983/solr/#/ in your browser and verify that the Solr dashboard appears.

 ## Configure the Movies collection on the Solr server